 I actually love about a zillion picture books on the topic of slavery because they paint such amazing pictures of the trials and tenacity of slaves.
 Henry’s Freedom Box: A True Story of the Underground Railroad by Ellen Levine is one of the best of the best, though.

 Here’s another book about tenacity that takes place during the 1950s.
-Goin’ Someplace Special by Patricia C. McKissack is a precious story about a little girl who gets to do something very important by herself for the first time ever.
+Goin’ Someplace Special by Patricia C. McKissack is a charming story about a little girl who gets to do something significant by herself for the first time ever.

 Get ready to weep (a lot) and rejoice mightily when reading A Long Walk to Water by Linda Sue Park.
 While this chapter book could be read easily by a 5th-8th grader, I always read it aloud with my children.
 There are some tough emotions to wade through.
 This is an incredibly worthwhile book to read.